NicoOosterwijk/musicplayers/README.md

 ------------
 - Volumio 2.x should be fully installed
 - The sshd should be enabled (go to http://volumio.local/dev to enable it)
+- Match the MusicPlayers IP addresses to the inventory file

 Role Variables
 --------------